Last Updated on October 2, 2021 by Jim Ferri

 The inside, with its wooden tables and faded photos on the walls, looked more like an old social club.
 You won’t find any of Bologna’s wonderful foods here, so bring your own.
 But its little bar (“they only serve wine, not water or Coca-Cola”) offers about 20 different wines either by the glass or by the bottle.
 At one table a smart couple had an impromptu picnic with food bought in the marketplace.
 All around them groups of men sat drinking and talking.
-Many people consider it the best bar in Bologna.
+Many people consider Osteria del Sole the best bar in Bologna…I loved it.

 Bologna’s Chocolate Fantastico

-We were then off to Caffè Zanarina (Piazza Galvani, 1), the premier chocolate gourmet store, and bar in Bologna.
+We were then off to Caffè Zanarini (Piazza Galvani, 1), the premier chocolate gourmet store, and bar in Bologna.
 I’ve been in many chocolate shops but had never seen anything quite like this.